 Grand Admiral Karl Donitz – May 1945.

-Prime Minister of Northern Ireland, Sir Basil Brooke stood alongside the head of Irish Intelligence Colonel Dan Bryan.
+On the banks of the River Foyle, he joined a distinguished group including Prime Minister of Northern Ireland Sir Basil Brooke and Colonel Dan Bryan, the head of Irish Intelligence.
 This was a recognition that the effort in the Battle of the Atlantic was not only a British one.
-Sailors, airmen, soldiers, US marines, and many WRNS from HMS Ferret also attended.
-Airmen from Eglinton, Maydown, and Ballykelly and Navy from HMG Gannet and HMS Shrike stood side by side.
+Sailors, airmen, soldiers, US marines, and members of the Women’s Royal Navy from HMS Ferret also attended.
+Airmen from Eglinton, Maydown, and Ballykelly and Royal Navy from HMG Gannet and HMS Shrike stood side by side.

 He allowed me to look through the periscope and I could see people walking on the quay.
-You could identify people, I was amazed at the technology, you could see people’s features.
+You could identify people.
+I was amazed at the technology.
+You could see people’s features.

 Father Arthur O’Reilly – 2015